The Funhouse: Filming

 Though set in the American Midwest in Iowa, The Funhouse was shot on the backlots of the Ivan Tors Studios in Miami, Florida, over approximately ten weeks.
-According to Hooper, the budget was "just a little over two million dollars."
+Principal photography began in March 1980, on a budget of $3.7 million.
+The film was independently financed.
 The production originally intended to shoot the film on the Universal Studios lots, but opted instead to film on the east coast, as they were unable to obtain a waiver in the state of California allowing for child actor Shawn Carson—who played a significant role in the film—to work overnight due to child labor laws.
 Filming in Florida also allowed Hooper and the production to hire real carnies to appear in the film, as many traveling carnival workers settle in the state during the winter season when principal photography occurred.
+Filming was completed by May 1980.

 The amusement rides and attractions featured in the film, which date from the 1940s and 1950s, were acquired from a defunct carnival in Akron, Ohio.
 The "freakshow" animals seen in the film—including one cow with a cleft palate and another with two heads—were real animals that belonged to a traveling carnival.
+Production designer Mort Rabinowitz designed the carnival set pieces based on his own recollections of visiting carnivals as a child: "I picked most of these concepts out of my memory—and old MGM carnival research stills."
+Rabinowitz said he took the job because it was "a set designer's dream project."

 Special effects

-The deformed facial appearance of Gunther Twibunt—who was dubbed "cow-man" by Hooper and other members of the crew—was designed by makeup artist Rick Baker and executed by makeup artist Craig Reardon.
-The film's screenplay did not describe Twibunt's appearance in much detail, which allowed Baker some creative freedom during the design process.
+The deformed facial appearance of the Monster--who was dubbed "cow-man" by Hooper and other members of the crew—was designed by makeup artist Rick Baker and executed by makeup artist Craig Reardon.
+The film's screenplay described the Monster's appearance as a hulking troll-like creature with large red animal eyes.
+Baker took some creative freedom during the design process.
 In an interview with Fangoria, Baker said:

 It's a birth-defect type monster.
 After I started thinking about it for a while, I felt real guilty about making that deformity a monster.
 It's so easy to take horror straight from nature, because there are some pretty horrifying real things.
 I just didn't feel right about making it a straight freak, so I added a little more to it.
 I hope it comes across that way, because it still has a lot of the birth defect aspect to it.

 Twibunt's hands were designed by Reardon.
 The character was portrayed by Wayne Doba, a mime from the San Francisco area.

 Additionally, Reardon designed Twibunt's brother, a preserved infant exhibiting similar facial deformities seen on display at the carnival in the film.
 A vinyl cast of a baby from a medical supply house was used as a base for the prop.